IorgaLab/MICAI/README.md

 cd MICAI
 ```

-First, let's create a Conda environment.
+Then, let's create a Conda environment.
+If you did not install it yet, have a look on this  [link](https://conda.io/projects/conda/en/latest/user-guide/index.html).
 If you wish to not use one, you can directly install the dependencies.

 ```
 conda env create -p env_predictor --file environment.yml conda activate env_predictor
 ```
+Each time you want to use the environment, you will need this last command to activate it.
+To deactivate it, you simply need to use the command "conda deactivate".

-Then, let's decompress the data and models.
+Finally, let's decompress the data and models.
 It weights about 250Mo.

 ```
 tar -xjf data.tar.bz2